10+ Sneakers That Make You Taller & How to Style Them

 3 Styling Rules for Looking Taller (Beyond the Shoes)

-A great pair of sneakers gives you the physical inches, but your outfit creates the optical illusion.
+A great pair of sneakers gives you the physical inches.
+Your outfit creates the optical illusion.

 1. Monochromatic Looks: Wearing one color head-to-toe (e.g., all black or all cream) creates an unbroken vertical line for the eye.
 This prevents your body from being "cut in half" visually, enhancing the effect of your platform sneakers.